Hamamatsu: Wards

+Reorganization

+On 1 January 2024, the number of wards was reduced from seven to three as part of a municipal reorganization.
+Naka-ku, Higashi-ku, Nishi-ku, Minami-ku and Kita-ku were merged into a new Chūō-ku, Hamakita-ku and Kita-ku were merged to form Hamana-ku, while Tenryu-ku will remain unchanged.
+The reorganization was initially approved by a referendum held on April 7, 2019.

 Economy

 Hamamatsu has been famous as an industrial city, especially for musical instruments and motorcycles.
 It also has been known for fabric industry, but most of those companies and factories went out of business in the 1990s.
 As of 2010, Greater Hamamatsu, Hamamatsu Metropolitan Employment Area, has a GDP of US$54.3 billion.

 2014 Hamamatsu's GDP per capita(PPP) was US$41,470.